neoforged/ModDevGradle/README.md

 at development time.
 This feature requires that mods use ASM or Mixins to make the same extensions at runtime.

 To use this feature, place an [injection data-file](https://github.com/neoforged/JavaSourceTransformer?tab=readme-ov-file#interface-injection) in your project.
-It does not need to be under `src`.
+Since this feature only applies at development time, you do not need to include this data file in your jar.
 Configure the `interfaceInjectionData` property to include this data-file.

 > [!IMPORTANT]